 Aboona shoots way into record books

 Aboona did one better.
 With nine seconds on the clock and Wash.
-U. down by one, he sunk his 10th three-pointer, giving Wash.
+U. down by one, he sank his 10th three-pointer, giving Wash.
 U. a victory and Aboona sole possession of the conference record for three-pointers made in a single game.